 AI solutions in healthcare could support patients throughout the phases of a disease, such as supporting adherence to therapeutics and enhancing communication capabilities with care providers.
 Furthermore, healthcare is striving to become more patient-centric by using a personalised, evidence-based approach to decision-making.
 This allows data to be used to improve patient and population wellness, patient education and engagement, prediction of diseases and care risks, medication adherence, disease management, disease reversal/remission, and individualization and personalization of treatment and care.
-Moreover, AI solutions have been introduced to aid in early drug discovery, modelling, and prediction.
-Finally, AI also supports therapeutic development, including supporting medical device and drug development; diagnostics; therapeutic determination; and clinical decision making, such as AI solutions that facilitate clinical studies and clinical evaluations; support diagnostics and disease staging efforts; and determine appropriate therapeutics and course of therapy.
-Hence, the majority of AI applications can be categorized in a framework of which they fall into one or more of the following categories: prevention, prediction, diagnosis, behavior modification, follow-up care, personalized treatment, and drug discovery as illustrated in Figure 2 below.
+Moreover, AI solutions have been introduced to aid in early drug discovery of candidate therapies, modelling, and prediction.
+Finally, AI also supports downstream drug development, including associated medical devices (e.g. Software as Medical Device (SaMD)) and drug development (e.g. combination therapy design); diagnostic tests; as well as clinical decision making, such as AI solutions that facilitate clinical studies and clinical evaluations; support diagnostics and disease staging efforts; and determine appropriate therapeutics and course of therapy.
+Hence, the majority of AI applications can be categorized in a framework and they may fall into one or more of the following categories: prevention, prediction, diagnosis, behavior modification, follow-up care, personalized treatment, and drug discovery as illustrated in Figure 2 below.